 Homeschooling friends, are you starting to think about what curriculum you will be using next year?
-The Canadian Homeschooling Blogging Team’s blog hop for this month is about Choosing Curriculum, so I have decided to share my tips and commentary on choosing and using curriculum.

 I use good quality curriculum materials because I want my children to learn more than I know.
 I want them to learn math strategies that I’ve long since forgotten, and spelling rules I was never taught.
 At the same time the curriculum I purchase tends to be expensive.
 Someone put a lot of effort into making it and on top of that I have to pay shipping costs from the USA.
 That makes things even more expensive.
 When I’m lucky I can coordinate ordering products with my friends so that we can split the shipping costs (or in some cases together purchase enough that we can receive free shipping from the company).